 You can also get help from their amazing album of infographics of the common snake species in Namibia.

 The facebook page also has contact details for snake catchers - people who are experienced in catching and removing snakes - throughout the country.

 In the case of a snake bite, email "snakebite" to firstname.lastname@example.org.
 Namibia's snakebite expert - Dr Buys - will respond immediately.

 Western Keeled Snake

-Pale buff to sandy grey above, with a series of brown, darker edged square blotches down either side of the back, with a orange or red tail.
-The head is python like in shape and appearance, as the Latin name indicates.
+The Western Keeled Snake is pale buff to sandy grey above, with a series of brown, darker edged square blotches down either side of the back, with a orange or red tail.
+The head is python-like in shape and appearance, as the Latin name indicates.

-They are considered to be mildly venomous, but venom has no effect on man.
+It is considered to be mildly venomous, but the venom has no effect on man.